egberts/egberts.github.io-src/content/articles/verizon-fios-network.md

 Legend:
 -------

-* SFU Exterior (ONT Outside of Home): An ONT is installed outside.
-The battery backup unit (BBU) and power supply (PS) are installed inside.
+* SFU Exterior (ONT Outside of Home): An ONT installed, typically outside.
+The battery backup unit (BBU) and power supply (PS) installed, always inside.
 The PS must be within 6 feet of a grounded outlet.
 The PS can be up to 50 feet from the BBU.
-* SFU Exterior installs are now only done if an SFU Interior is not feasible.
+* SFU Exterior gets installed if an SFU Interior is not feasible.
-* SFU Interior (ONT Wall-Mounted Inside of Home): An All-In-One ONT is usually used on house interior installs.
+* SFU Interior (ONT Wall-Mounted Inside of Home): An All-In-One ONT is on house interior installation.
 The ONT, BBU (if applicable) and PS are in a single enclosure.
 SFU Interior is the most common type of install.
-* SFU Desktop (ONT Self-Standing Inside of Home): A small ONT is placed inside the house, not wall mounted.
-This setup is used if wall space is limited.
+* SFU Desktop (ONT Self-Standing Inside of Home): A small ONT placed inside the house, not wall mounted, if given limited wall space.
 * Desktop ONTs can also be wall mounted inside or outside, in an enclosure.
 This makes them the most versatile, and therefore most common type of ONT used.
 * SOHO Exterior (ONT Outside of Office): Same as SFU Exterior, except the ONT has extra Ethernet and Telephone ports for the Office/Small Business.

 Phased out:

-* MDU Shared (ONT in Shared Location for Apartments and Condos): A shared ONT is placed in the apartment or condo building.
-Speeds are limited to anywhere from 15/5 to 75/75, depending on the ONT, and FiOS Digital Voice is not available.
-There is, however, FiOS Freedom Essentials, which isn't VoIP.
+* MDU Shared (ONT in Shared Location for Apartments and Condos): A shared ONT placed in the apartment or condo building.
+Link speed gets constrained to anywhere from 15/5 to 75/75, depending on the ONT, and FiOS Digital Voice is not available.
+However, FiOS Freedom Essentials becomes an option, which isn't VoIP.

 Modem Router
 ------------